omgtant/claustroboard/docs/Protocols/Game WS.md

 Action `vote-rematch` (true | false) -> error or broadcast `rematch-votes-changed` (\[votee1nickname, votee2nickname\])

+Action `kick` (host-only) (nickname): kicks the player with that nickname by closing their ws client connection

 If the environment variable `ENVIRONMENT` is set to `"development"`, the following actions and events are also made available:

 Action `broadcast` (payload)